 The objective function of the clearing algorithm used in both the Y-4 and Y-2 Auctions shall maximize social welfare, which is equivalent to pursuing the most cost-efficient combination of Bids, taking into account the administratively determined Demand Curve (cf. infra).
 This objective shall be applicable regardless of the implemented pricing rule, i.e. in both a pay-as-cleared and pay-as-bid mechanism.
-In the context of a CRM, social welfare (also illustrated in Figure 6: Market clearing under pay-as-cleared (left) and pay-as-bid (right) with perfect information on the left below) is to be interpreted as the sum of
+In the context of a CRM, social welfare (also illustrated in Figure 6 on the left below) is to be interpreted as the sum of